validatedpatterns/docs/content/contribute/creating-a-pattern.md

       name: helm-with-kustomize
 ```

 In the above example `acm` (ACM) is part of the main `datacenter` deployment, as is `cool-app`.
 However, `central-kafka` is part of `backend-storage`.
-All these dpleoyment are on the same datacenter cluster.
+All these deployment are on the same datacenter cluster.

 The `path:` tag tells OpenShift GitOps where to find the Helm charts needed to deploy this application (refer back to the [charts directory description](https://validatedpatterns.io/building-vps/structure/#the-charts-directory) for more details).
 OpenShift GitOps will continuously monitor for changes to artifacts in that location for updates to apply.